JaneliaSciComp/multifish/README.md

 ### Run the pipeline locally

-To run locally, you can use the standard profile:
+To run the pipeline locally, you can use the standard profile:

     ./main.nf [arguments]

 This is equivalent to specifying the localsingularity profile:

     ./main.nf -profile localsingularity [arguments]

-You can also run using a Docker daemon, which is useful for executing on non-Linux platforms:

-    ./main.nf -profile localdocker [arguments]

 ### Run the pipeline on IBM Platform LSF